oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

 | opss-audit-DBDS         | jdbc/AuditAppendDataSource | prefix_IAU_APPEND | admin server and cluster |
 | mds-owsm                | jdbc/mds/owsm              | prefix_MDS | admin server and cluster |

-By default, the JRF domain template data source only has the very basic information such as default URL and schema with default prefix `DEV`.
-During domain creation, WDT will use the information provided in command line or the `RCUDbinfo` section to override the default values from the template so that it can connect to the database you specified.
+By default, the JRF domain template data source only has the default information such as URL and schema with default prefix `DEV`.
+During domain creation, WDT will use the information you provided in the command line or in the `RCUDbinfo` section to override the default values from the template so that it can connect to the database you specified.

-In some advanced use case, such as using Oracle Active Grid Link data source or Multi data sources, you can provide a sparse model of the above data sources in a separate model file during domain creation.
+For some advanced use case, such as using Oracle Active Grid Link data source or Multi data sources, you can provide a sparse model of the above data sources in a separate model file during domain creation.
 See [Advance use cases](#advanced-jrf-database-use-cases)

 ### Access a database using a wallet